-Partners Ending Homelessness leads the Continuum of Care in implementing initiatives that will change homelessness from a destination to a process.
+Partners Ending Homelessness facilitates the Continuum of Care in implementing initiatives that will change homelessness from a destination to a process.

 By the end of 2015, it was apparent that PEH would not meet the veteran goal on time.
 Guilford County developed a “gold-standard by name list” and housed approximately the initial number of veterans within the first nine months of 2015.
 Yet, two factors had not been considered on the national level in the original planning strategy: